entertainmenttechnology/Pokorny-MTEC2280_HD11-12-Spring2025/assignments/session_06.md

 NOTE:
 Since we are using an ESP32 board, the standard Arduino Servo library won't work.
-We need to use the "[ESP32Servo](https://github.com/madhephaestus/ESP32Servo/tree/master) library" by Kevin Harrington/John Bennett.
+We can use the "[ESP32Servo](https://github.com/madhephaestus/ESP32Servo/tree/master) library" by Kevin Harrington/John Bennett.
 It works in much the same way as Servo, you just need to install the library in Arduino IDE's library manager, and #include <ESP32Servo.h> instead of <Servo.h> at top of sketch.